 Tipu Sultan further improved the fort in 1791, and it served as his summer residence.
 Arches, pillars, and balconies decorate the two-story structure.

-It has a mosque in the style of the Islamic religion and a Hindu temple dedicated to Ganesha.
-This sheds light on the ruler's religious tolerance.
+It features a mosque in the style of Islamic architecture and a Hindu temple dedicated to Ganesha.
+This sheds light on the ruler's tolerance of religion.

-Visit the fort's art gallery, which features historical paintings, photographs, and carvings, to understand the area's past through visual means.
+Visit the fort's art gallery, which features historical paintings, photographs, and carvings, to gain insight into the area's past through visual means.

 2. The Botanical Gardens of Lal Bagh